austintheriot/concordia/README.md

-# Concordia - The Lutheran Confessions
+# Concordia Triglotta - Librī symbolicī Ecclēsiae Lutherānae

-The Concordia Triglotta Latin text, with added macrons and audio recordings in the Classical pronunciation.
+The Concordia Triglotta Latin text from 1921, with added macrons and audio recordings using the Classical pronunciation.